|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

 Beverages / Alcohol

 Bar 10 Ranch does not serve alcohol.
-You are of course welcome to bring your own.
-Keep in mind, if you choose to bring alcohol with you, it will need to be part of your checked luggage for the flight from Las Vegas.
-Any alcohol that you order on the beer/wine order form will be available for the river part of your trip.
+You are welcome to bring your own, however, it will need to be part of your checked luggage for the flight from Las Vegas and in non-breakable containers.
+Any alcohol you order on the alcohol order form will be available at your first night’s camp on the river.

 OARS is committed to providing a safe and healthy environment for our guests and for our staff.
 We ask that smoking of any kind be done away and downwind from other trip participants.